Applications for 2019-20 Available Now!

-For 2017-18 and 2018-19, the Edmond J. Safra Center for Ethics will take “Political Economy and Justice” as its leading theme.
-Our work in areas such as diversity, justice, and democracy; bioethics; and institutional corruption will also continue.
-But for the next two years, we will concentrate a significant portion of our fellowships, resources, and energy around the theme of Political Economy and Justice.
+For 2019-20, the Edmond J. Safra Center for Ethics will take the “Ethics of Technological and Biomedical Innovation” as its leading theme.
+Our work in areas such as political economy and justice; diversity, justice, and democracy; and institutional corruption will also continue.
+But for the next year, we will concentrate a significant portion of our fellowships, resources, and energy around the theme of Ethics of Technological and Biomedical Innovation.

 FELLOWSHIP APPLICATION INFORMATION